psksvp/SimLang/readme.md

 A function in SimLang can have zero or more parameter.
 It **must** produce a value of any of the supported types.

-The function **main** which is the entry point of a program *must* produce a *numeric* value type.
+The function **main** which is the entry point of a program.
+It *must* produce a *numeric* value type.

 The function main in the code listing below produces NumericValue(0) by default.

 ~~~
 function main():numeric